11 Jun, 2023

 How to Mine Bitcoin on Your PC

-The steps for mining on a PC are similar to mining on a rig.
+The steps for mining on a PC are similar to those for mining on a rig.
 First, download a Bitcoin wallet on your PC.
 You can consider cold storage or software wallets.
-Note: software wallets are prone to hacking.
+Note that software wallets are prone to hacking.

 Use them if you want to trade your coins and cash out immediately.
 Next, install mining software that’s compatible with your OS.
 Join a mining pool to maximize hardware power, solve blocks faster, and earn bigger rewards.